ErickSasaki/portfolio/README.md

 npm install
 ```

-Start the project using npm run start, the app will open in localhost:3000
+Start the project using `npm run start`, the app will open in localhost:3000

 ```shell
 npm run start